Skip to content

 First World War

 The outbreak of the First World War in 1914 impacted industries around the country.
 Hirst Brothers found themselves turning their attention from watch assembly to the manufacturing of aircraft parts, such as revolution counters and optical instruments.
-Additionally, the company had been tasked by the Royal Flying Corp to solve the problem of pilots dropping bombs by hand and they assisted in the development of the first bomb racks.
+Additionally, the company had been tasked by the Royal Flying Corps to solve the problem of pilots dropping bombs by hand and they assisted in the development of the first bomb racks.

 Before the war, a large part of the Hirst Brothers business involved the import of German clocks.
 When the war ended in 1918, a heavy import duty was levied on German goods, preventing Hirst Brothers from returning to business as usual.
 However, during the war, they had acquired significant manufacturing resources and skills.
 After the war, it was decided to utilise these newfound resources and skills by adding a clock manufacturing component to the business.
 To do this they decided to build a purpose-built factory.